 The ongoing conflict in Syria has severely disrupted Jordan’s economy and regional trade - with annual growth far below the average achieved pre-crisis.
 The country also now hosts one of the largest refugee populations, per capita, in the world.
 As a result, limited resources are stretched thin and joblessness is significant.
-In Q4 of 2017, unemployment was estimated at 18.5% and labor force participation averaged at 38.1%.
+An already elevated unemployment rate has risen to 23% in Q2-2020 compared to 19.3% in Q1-2020 (World Bank).

 At the same time, refugees have brought new skills to the market, spurred consumer demand, boosted consumption, and attracted investment.
 This year, the economy is also expected to benefit from an increase in exports, remittance inflows, and tourism.

 - 2020: The Impact of COVID-19 on Small Businesses in Jordan (Report)